offthedial/site/src/pages/wl/rules.md

 - 4 Rounds
 - PA3

-### Finals:
+### Top Cut:
 - Single Elimination - No 3rd place match.
-- At least 1 team per pool will make finals, with a minimum of 4 teams total.
+- At least 1 team per pool, with a minimum of 4 teams total.
+- BO5

+### 4 or less teams
+If there are 4 or less teams, there will only be one bracket:
+- Double Elimination.
 - BO5

 ## Timing & Round Duration